machty/ember-concurrency/UPGRADING-2.x.md

 ## Changes

+### Drops support for Ember < 3.8 and Node 8

+ember-concurrency 2.0.0 drops support for many older Ember and Node versions.
+Usage with 3.8 LTS and up ensures ember-concurrency can depend on the same Ember runloop semantics (e.g. running on the microtask queue), while still providing a broad level of compatibility with existing apps.

+In some cases, polyfills will be needed for Ember 3.8, for example when using decorators.
+See [config/ember-try.js](config/ember-try.js) for the `ember-lts-3.8` scenario.

+ember-concurrency 1.x is still available for those apps needing support back to Ember 2.4 LTS.

 ### Decorators from `ember-concurrency-decorators` are built-in

 This provides built-in support for the "nice" decorator syntax based on the